 This can also be used as a literal transition wrap, where it’s wrapped around yourself giving you the option to discreetly change underneath.

 A free gift you can give?
 Yes!
-If you’re local to one of the events, surprise your loved one with tickets to Run Show USA.
-There are two upcoming events around the US:
+If you’re local to New England, surprise your loved one with tickets to Run Show USA.
+This event takes place in Boston and is scheduled for January 27-28, 2024.

-At all the events, you’ll be able to visit a huge running expo with tons of vendors and speakers.
+At the event, you’ll be able to visit a huge running expo with tons of vendors and speakers.
 It’s a perfect event for rejuvenating your running mojo.

 Higher Priced Gift Ideas